3 Victoria Square

 What rights do you have?

 You have a series of rights under the General Data Protection Regulation including the right to access a copy of the information we hold about you.
-Further information on this issue can be obtained from our Data Protection Officer at firstname.lastname@example.org
+Further information on this issue can be obtained by emailing firstname.lastname@example.org

 Who can you complain to if you are unhappy about what we have done with your information?